Project: Point of View

 Memory is a vast topic, but I knew immediately that I wanted to show an audience what it was like to look through my eye(s), in particular my right eye which was always hard to explain.
 Initially, my idea was to make a helmet that a guest could put on, stare out through an obstructed viewfinder and hear audio tracks playing inside that resembled the 'crazy' around me.
 It would be a peek into my brain and all that I had to digest.
 I needed help and knew exactly who to call.

 I met with friend, architect and art guru Jim Dayton and showed him these drawings to see if he cold help me bring this idea to life.
+We talked about memories, slide projectors, uncomfortable slide shows at grandparents houses, spatial art installations, James Turrell and a little bit about fly fishing.

 This is what he drew.
 And just like that, he made a model.